-Considering a variety of factors such as location, depth, purpose, and ship sizes, ports are classified into various types.
+Considering various factors such as location, depth, purpose, and ship sizes, ports are classified into multiple types.
 Some of the main types are as follows:

-Inland ports are ports built on comparatively smaller water bodies such as rivers or lakes.
-They can either be for cargo purpose or for passengers or for both.
-Conventionally Inland Ports are constructed or naturally maintained ports at the coastline of small waterways like lake, river or estuaries and rarely seen at sea coasts too.
+Inland ports are built on smaller water bodies such as rivers or lakes.
+They can either be for cargo purposes or passengers or both.
+Conventionally Inland Ports are constructed or naturally maintained ports at the coastline of small waterways like lakes, rivers or estuaries and are also rarely seen at sea coasts.

 Some of these inland ports can have access to the sea with the help of a canal system.
-As such ports are built on inland waterways they usually behave like normal seaports but are not able to allow deep draft ship traffic.
+As such, ports are built on inland waterways.
+They usually behave like normal seaports but cannot allow deep draft ship traffic.

-Some of the inland ports can be also be specifically made for recreational purpose allowing only small-sized vessels or can be used just for ferrying people and fishing activities.
+Some of the inland ports can also be made explicitly for recreational purposes allowing only small-sized vessels or used just for ferrying people and fishing activities.

-Inland ports are known for their quality to function in a smooth manner, unlike the clogged seaports.
-These ports can also sometimes be referred to as dry ports, and are similar to active intermodal hubs.
+Unlike clogged seaports, inland ports are known for their quality to function smoothly.
+These ports can sometimes be called dry docks and are similar to active intermodal hubs.
 The inland port at Montreal is the biggest of its kind.

-Inland ports are conventionally maintained for quenching the needs of stocking and dispatching of cargo but sometimes these are also made open to passengers too.
-These are shallower than seaports so they don’t allow deep docking, but only docking to ferries is allowed at inland ports.
+Inland ports are conventionally maintained for quenching the needs of stocking and dispatching cargo, but sometimes these are also made open to passengers.
+These are shallower than seaports, so they don’t allow deep docking, but only docking to ferries is allowed at inland ports.

-Inland transport services are used to connect these inland ports (generally called rail or road terminal) through marine terminals.
-For e.g. St. Lawrence Seaway is an important inland port.
+Inland transport services connect these ports (generally called rail or road terminals) through marine terminals.
+E.g. St. Lawrence Seaway is an important inland port.

-Inland terminal is the key connector for trading expeditions between two regions, not only for inbound traffic but also in serving outbound traffic.
+The Inland terminal is the key connector for trading expeditions between two regions, not only for inbound traffic but also for serving outbound traffic.
 This port also has to handle various concerned logistic activities.
-Important functions of Inland ports are summarized below as:
+Essential functions of Inland ports are summarized below as:

 - There should be well-established distribution centres for freight distribution

-- Inland port Depots should be made available for ensuring proper storage of hulks and containers which can be later used in different voyages
+- Inland port Depots should be made available to ensure proper storage of hulks and containers, which can be later used in different voyages.

-- There should be a proper warehouse to house spare parts of cargo and other machinery involved in the loading of cargo.
+- There should be a proper warehouse to house spare parts of cargo and other machinery involved in loading cargo.

 Fishing ports are mainly related to the commercial sphere as they participate in fishing.
-The fishing activities can also be treated as a mode of recreation.
-The existence of a fishing port entirely relies upon the availability of fishes in that region of the ocean.
+Fishing activities can also be treated as a mode of recreation.
+The existence of a fishing port entirely relies upon the availability of fish in that region of the ocean.
 A fishing port can be an inland port or a seaport.

-Often, fishing ports are marketable port which is generally used for recreational purposes or aesthetics.
+Fishing ports are often commercial ones used for recreational purposes or aesthetics.
 These are the ports which allow controlled and disciplined fishing to their customers.
 These are the highest revenue-generating ports when properly operational.

-Unlike other types of ports, the fishing port has an operational loophole that is this port is operational when there are fish available in the port area or locality.
-In the scarcity of fish in the vicinity these ports become uneconomical.
+Unlike other types of ports, the fishing port has an operational loophole that this port is operational when there are fish available in the port area or locality.
+With the scarcity of fish in the vicinity, these ports become uneconomical.

-Also, fishing ports require more maintenance works as compared to other ports so many are on the verge of closing.
-These are the ports with smaller depth because of the draught of the fishing vessel is limited to a short depth.
+Also, fishing ports require more maintenance than other ports, so many are on the verge of closing.
+These are the ports with smaller depths because the draught of the fishing vessel is limited to a short depth.
 A fishing port comprises:

-- Hangers: These are the special area employed for the preservation of goods and products.
-Also, it houses the production as well as a storage area which produce and store necessary food or other items for the fish.
+- Hangers: These are the particular areas employed to preserve goods and products.
+Also, it houses the production and a storage area that produces and stores necessary food or other items for the fish.

-- Supply post: This is an important part of a fishing port and is responsible for satiating the fuel needs and freshwater demand by the ship.
+- Supply post: This is an integral part of a fishing port and is responsible for satiating the ship’s fuel needs and freshwater demand.

-- Operation and Administration building: This the main building in which plans are made for the voyage and fishing and management for all legal as well as health issues.
+- Operation and Administration building: This is the main building in which plans are made for the voyage, fishing, and management of all legal and health issues.

-- Premises: It is the building which houses the deals in fish that is either purchase of fish or sale of fish.
+- Premises: It is the building which houses the deals in fish that is either purchase or sale of fish.

 Warm Water Ports

-These are the ports in which the water is maintained at warmer temperature.
-The biggest advantage where a warm water port is concerned, is that the water does not freeze during the frosty winters.
+These are the ports in which the water is maintained at warmer temperatures.
+The biggest advantage where a warm water port is concerned is that the water does not freeze during the frosty winters.
 Therefore, it is free to operate all year round without a temporary shutdown during the freezing time.
 Such ports help to a great extent to boost the economy of the nation.

-These ports have a significant role in the economic growth of the region where these are located.
+These ports have a significant role in the economic growth of the region where they are located.

-Two such major revenue-generating ports are Valdez port of Alaska and Vostochny port of Russia.
-The main reasons for which warm water ports are considered important and due to which important developed countries of the world quest for establishing and acquiring more warm water ports are as follows:
+Two major revenue-generating ports are Valdez port in Alaska and Vostochny port in Russia.
+The main reasons for which warm water ports are considered essential and which important developed countries of the world quest to establish and acquire more warm water ports are as follows:

-i) It allows trade throughout the year, because in chilling winter when other ports deny their services, warm-water port is still operational and reach the import-export demand of the nation.
+i) It allows trade throughout the year because in chilling winter, when other ports deny their services, the warm-water port is still operational and reaches the import-export demand of the nation.

 ii) These warm water ports made inland waterway trading possible in countries like Ethiopia.